 These principles are so simple and so carefully explained and illustrated both by diagram and by example that they are easily mastered.
-In Chapter II, they are applied to simple problems in multiplication and division; in Chapters III, IV, V they are used to solve problems involving multiplication, division, square and cube root, trigonometry, logarithms, and powers of numbers.
-Chapter V explains the slide rule from the logarithmic standpoint.
-Those who desire a theoretical treatment are likely to be surprised to find that the principles of the slide rule are so easily understood in terms of logarithms.
+In Chapter II, they are applied to simple problems in multiplication and division; in Chapters III and IV they are used to solve problems involving multiplication, division, square and cube root, trigonometry, and logarithms of numbers.